robmarkcole/fire-detection-from-images/pytorch/object-detection/yolov5/README.md

 * Apply grayscale to 25% images
 * Applying these augmentations generates dataset `FireNET  2020-09-27 8:09am`
 * Use notebook training defaults: `--img 416 --batch 16 --epochs 100`
-* * `mAP@.5` of 0.622, Precision of 0.533, recall of 0.688.
-Comparable results to experiment 1, indicating these augmentation steps did not improve accuracy much
+* `mAP@.5` of 0.622, Precision of 0.533, recall of 0.688.
+Comparable results to experiment 1 but with improved precision traded for recall and mAP, indicating these augmentation steps did change performance

 <p align="center">
 <img src="https://github.com/robmarkcole/fire-detection-from-images/blob/master/pytorch/object-detection/yolov5/experiment1/dataset-expt7.png" width="1100">
 </p>

+## Experiment 8
+* As expt7 but double epochs to 200
+* `mAP@.5` of 0.657, Precision of 0.6, recall of 0.7. mAP is slowly improving but recall slowly degrading.

+## Experiment 9
+* As expt8 but increase epochs to 1000